SAP/cloud-mta/README.md

 ```

 #### Packaging with webpack
-To use these npm libraries from an application packaged with webpack, you have to copy the `bin/mta` file to the webpack output directory (keeping the same file structure) and enable `__dirname` to be used.
+To use these npm libraries from an application packaged with webpack, you have to copy the `bin/mta` file to the webpack output directory (keeping the same file structure), make it executable and enable `__dirname` to be used.

+**Note:** while the packaged `bin/mta` file is already executable, the `CopyWebpackPlugin` loses the executable bits during the copy.
+See [this issue](https://github.com/webpack-contrib/copy-webpack-plugin/issues/35).

 For example, if the results are in the `dist` folder, add this configuration inside your webpack configuration file:
 ```javascript
 const path = require("path");